Published 2026-04-09

 At 9 months: The lungs have healed significantly.
 Former smokers typically notice a dramatic reduction in coughing, wheezing, and shortness of breath.
 Energy levels are consistently higher.

-At 12 months: Your risk of coronary heart disease has dropped to roughly half that of a current smoker.
+At 12 months: Your risk of coronary heart disease has dropped to roughly half that of a current smoker, per American Cancer Society.
 The risk of lung cancer begins its long decline — it takes 10–15 years to approach (but not reach) the level of someone who never smoked.

 Financial benefits

 Beyond health, quitting smoking delivers significant financial benefits.
-A pack-a-day smoker in the US spends approximately $2,500–$3,500 per year on cigarettes (more in high-tax states).
+A pack-a-day smoker in the US spends approximately $2,500–$3,500 per year on cigarettes (substantially more in high-tax states like California or New York).
 At $8 per pack, quitting saves:

 SmokeClock's built-in savings tracker shows you the exact amount you save based on your local cigarette prices and daily count — updated in real time as your reduction plan progresses.